Teen driving statistics may not seem too bright when observed in general. The number of vehicle crashes involving teens is still relatively high.

 Even though a large majority of US adults have a driver’s license (84.1% to be precise), the number significantly drops as the age drops.
 For example, only 34.8% of teenage drivers aged 16 to 19 own a driver’s license.
 On the other hand, the age group with the most drivers is from 50 to 68 years old – 93.5%, as a survey from 2020 shows.

 Teen drivers are ten times more likely to cause a vehicle crash in the first year of driving.
 Accordingly, one in every five teen drivers has a crash within the first year of getting a license.
-For example, 4.4% of 17-year-old and 4.7% of 18-year-old drivers caused a car crash in 2016.
-This fact makes this age group the riskiest of all when it comes to inducing car accidents.
+For example, 7% of motor vehicle crash fatalities were caused by teenagers in 2019.

 Each year, around 3,000 teenagers lose their lives on the road while driving.
 For example, in 2019, 2,375 teens died as a result of a motor vehicle crash.
 To add to the notorious statistics, around ¼ of all fatalities include a drunk teenage driver.
 On the bright side, the number of teen crashes has been reduced since restrictions on night-time driving for teens and other limits (such as forbidding driving with another teenager and raising the licensing age).